Main Topics Covered:

 print("x", end="")

-function automatically adds a newline character at the end of each line, unless you specify a different value for the end
+Note that the print function automatically adds a newline character at the end of each line, unless you specify a different value for the end parameter.
+In this case, the end parameter is set to an empty string for the second for loop, which prevents the newline character from being printed.

 Static Methods: